Duncan9099/CV/README.md

 **Aglaia Family Office** (07.2017 to 12.2017)
 *Research Intern*
-Compiled reports on technology startups and venture capital funds focused mainly on big data, 3D printing, computer vision and machine learning
+- Compiled reports on technology startups and venture capital funds focused mainly on big data, 3D printing, computer vision and machine learning

 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

-#### This Skill
+#### Problem Solving

 - Experience
 - Achievements
 - Evidence

-#### Another Skill
+#### Analytical Thinking

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.